-All of the pins from the 40-way connector are available on the two rows of plated through holes on the long sides of the board.
+All of the pins from the 40- and 50-way connectors, with the exception of VCC, are available on each of two rows of plated through holes on the long sides of the board.
 These translate directly to the pin layout of the module receptacles, allowing access to all of the module pins.
 Pin 1 is indicated by an indent on the silk screen.